-Use this Basic Pantry Staples Checklist to help you learn what the basics are for a well-stocked, pantry that fits your family's needs and helps you create meals your family will love.
+Use this Basic Pantry Staples Checklist to help you stock the basics for a well-rounded, pantry that fits your family’s needs and helps you create meals your family will love.
 You can easily adapt this for long-term storage.

 Do you ever open your pantry and wonder what the heck you're supposed to have stored?